ajzdunek/PythonTraining/README.md

 # BlogScrapingProject folder

-Demonstrating the use of Beautiful Soup on the Rithm School website - separate README.md is included in this folder for further details.
+Demonstrating the use of BeautifulSoup on the Rithm School website - separate README.md is included in this folder for further details.